 One of the things I love most about cider is how it fills the house with the scent of spices and fruit as it simmers away on the stove.
 Using gin instead of the more typical whisky or rum gives this recipe an unexpected twist, and the botanicals of the gin really add a layer of nuance that makes this a wonderful winter warmer to serve at a New Year’s Day drop-in or any gathering you host this coming season!
-The recipe calls for pear juice but if you can’t find it, apple will do just fine.
+This holiday recipe calls for pear juice but if you can’t find it, apple will do just fine.

 Hot Mulled Pear Cider with Gin